Deindex/Deindex-Monitor-Bot/README.md

 ## Contributing

-Contributions, feature requests, bug reports, and pull requests are welcome.
+Contributions, bug reports, feature requests, and pull requests are welcome.

-Please review the contribution guidelines before submitting changes.

-### Ways to Contribute

-* Report bugs
+Please review:

-* Suggest new features
+* CONTRIBUTING.md
-* Improve documentation
+* SECURITY.md
-* Submit pull requests
+* CODE_OF_CONDUCT.md
-* Share datasets and case studies
-* Help improve monitoring checks

 ---

 ## License

-This project is released under the MIT License.
+MIT License

-See the `LICENSE` file for additional details.
+See the LICENSE file for details.